Canada Far and Wide in Circle-Vision 360 at Epcot

 Special Mention: | Highlights Canadian Landmarks |

-A separate path is indicated for those with a wheelchair (ECV).
+Another option is to take the staircase down from the pavilion’s upper level.
+A sign indicates the path.
+A separate path is available for those with a wheelchair (ECV).
 Guests can remain in their wheelchairs while watching the film.

-Once you reach the entrance, the wait time for the next performance is displayed overhead.
+A wait time sign over the attraction’s entrance tells the minutes left until the next show begins.
 Canada Far and Wide is 12 minutes long.
 So the longest wait will be for the next show to begin.

 Here’s a look at the inside of the theater.
-There are railings for guests to lean against.
-However, there are no seats in this attraction.
+Railings are available for guests to lean against.
+Unfortunately, the theater doesn’t offer any seating.

-There’s a nod to some of the wildlife and animals you’ll find throughout the various climates.
+There’s a nod to some of the wildlife and animals you’ll find throughout the various climates of Canada.

 Unfortunately, the film didn’t have me screaming O’Canada.
 But I guess that’s why the new film is called Canda Far and Wide with all the new wide-angle lens technology.

 If you are touring the area and have extra time, you might stop to see the film.
-But if your schedule is limited, this attraction isn’t necessarily a deal-breaker for most.
+But if your schedule is limited, this attraction isn’t necessarily a deal-breaker if you miss it.
+That said, it’s a must to tour the rest of the pavilion.
+Canada has a gorgeous pavilion with a waterfall, mountains, gift shops, and gardens.

 For more reviews of the different countries in the World Showcase, try these:

-Make sure to check out all of our Disney World Resort Reviews to learn more about the amenities at each resort.
-You might also like to browse our list of Disney Restaurant Reviews.
-That page includes reviews of every place we’ve tried at Disney.
+Check out all of our Disney World Resort Reviews to learn more about the amenities at each resort.
+You might also like to browse our list of Disney Restaurant Reviews, which includes reviews of every place we’ve tried at Disney.

 In the Comments